Puerto Vallarta Surf Guide

 Just remember that travel becomes less predictable when there is a hurricane nearby.
 Flights are delayed, roads see landslides, and bridges are washed out.

 I thought this article really summed up the Puerto Vallarta surf scene nicely.
 Even with a massive earthquake and tsunami warning, the local surfers were not going to miss out on one of the few good days of surf at their local break.
-There was a small tsunami that hit Manzanillo just down the coast and an unusually high tide in Puerto Vallarta but these kids couldn’t be convinced to get out of the water.

-The Best Puerto Vallarta Surf Spots
+The Best Surf Spots In Puerto Vallarta

-As mentioned earlier, most of the year Puerto Vallarta isn’t going to have surfable waves.
-If you happen to be there in hurricane season you could score.
 If you do travel to Puerto Vallarta during hurricane season, you may have to deal with bad weather and debris in the water.
 Watch out for those tree trunks and crocodiles that get washed out to sea.

-Olas Altas
+1. Olas Altas

 Right off the boardwalk by the Río Cuale in between Downtown Puerto Vallarta and the Romantic Zone is a section of beach called Olas Altas.
-Guess what Olas Altas means in Spanish?
+Guess what Olas Altas means in Spanish.
 That is right, big waves.
 The river will create some sand bars and the cobblestones give the wave a nice shape.
 The waves are typically A-frames with both ridable rights and lefts.

 It is a rare treat to be able to surf a fickle wave.
 Keep your eyes out.

-Playa Del Holi
+2. Playa Del Holi

 Located at the mouth of the Pitillal River, Playa Del Holi or Playa Flamingos is a bank or a sand bar.
 It breaks like a point but it isn’t long enough to really be considered a point.
 There is only a right and it only breaks in a couple of different sections.
 When it gets good, it is a barrel in very shallow water.

-Velas Vallarta
+3. La Cobra de Velas Vallarta

 Because of the river, the water is a chocolaty brown during the surf season.
 It is important to watch out for small crocodiles that get flushed out to sea when hurricane rains swell the river.
 You would not believe what gets washed into the ocean after a big rain.